shlomif/shlomif-tech-diary/static-site-generators--despair.md

 and not SSG in general.

 ## Recent developments

+Some time after [GitHub](https://en.wikipedia.org/wiki/GitHub) started, it started offering the “GitHub pages” service for hosting static HTML sites, and shorly afterwards Jekyll and other SSGs emerged and made the concept of SSG more well-known.
+GitHub also allows previewing files in several formats as rich text HTML directly from the repository view.

 I tried using Jekyll for [Vim-Begin](http://vim.begin-site.org/) and ended up not liking it out of finding it too opaque and hard to use.